 Analysis: Seeking new ways to evaluate charter schools serving the highest needs students that might work for others shuttered by COVID-19

 "With the coronavirus pandemic bringing the school year to a sudden halt before spring tests and high school graduations, school administrators and state policymakers are struggling with how to evaluate schools when there are big gaps in data."

 So-called “alternative” accountability is turning out to be really pertinent at a time when states and school districts across the country are reeling from gaps in standard data.

 Covid-19 Resource Hub

-Alternative education campus or AECs target students who will be most impacted by lengthy disruptions in daily life, such as their school unexpectedly closing.
-The A-GAME leadership suggests that charter authorizer provide guidance expressing your expectations and the contractual and legal requirements your schools must meet during this unprecedented time.
-The guidance should include academic as well as your expectations around wrap-around services, including: services for mental health, social-emotional well-being, parenting, special education, food, housing, and other life essentials.
+Alternative education campuses or AECs target students who will be most impacted by lengthy disruptions in daily life, such as their school unexpectedly closing.
+The A-GAME leadership suggests that charter authorizers provide guidance expressing your expectations and the contractual and legal requirements your schools must meet during this unprecedented time.
+The guidance should include academic goals as well as your expectations around wrap-around services, including: services for mental health, social-emotional well-being, parenting, special education, food, housing, and other life essentials.
 The resources and information provided here may be helpful for you and the schools you authorize to provide meaningful services to students and their families.

 Grant Evaluation and Transparency